 Objective 6.2.2: Establish a Community Affinity Network to promote and document productive relationships between district employees and organizations in the surrounding communities.
-Suggested Actions of and access to community resources.
+Suggested Actions Create an online social media discussion area to help maximize use of and access to community resources.
 Create and disseminate annually a list of program sponsors, including Advisory Committee members.
 Create and maintain a district-wide calendar of the use of facilities for activities.
 Tentative Timeline/Deadline for Fall 2011-Spring 2013 Objective Point Person or Group for Objective Chancellor's Cabinet Measurements of Progress Documentation of discussion area content and usage Published list of program sponsors Published calendar of facilities use